sui-foundation/sui-move-intro-course/unit-one/lessons/2_sui_project_structure.md

 ## Sui Module and Package

-- A Move module is a set of functions and types packed together which the developer publishes under a specific address
+- A Sui module is a set of functions and types packed together which the developer publishes under a specific address

-- Sui standard library is generally published under the `0x2` address, while user deployed modules are published under a pseodorandom address assigned by the Sui Move VM
+- The Sui standard library is published under the `0x2` address, while user deployed modules are published under a pseodorandom address assigned by the Sui Move VM

 - Module starts with the `module` keyword, which is followed by module name and curly braces - inside them module contents are placed: